 As usual, Giant has done a great job in creating cohesive builds that work great yet fit any budget.
 SR Suntour, Shimano, Maxxis, KMC – these reputable component manufacturers have been trusted by riders and racers for literally decades, and they help make Talon the worthy MTB line that it is.

-As mentioned, the primary difference between Talon 2 and Talon 3 is the drive – 2 x 9 vs. 3 x 8, respectively.
-Talon 2’s direct-mount front derailleur may be a little more goof-proof and slightly lighter than the traditional tube-mounted type found on Talon 3, but both systems shift smoothly and efficiently.
+As mentioned, the primary difference between Talon 1, Talon 2, and Talon 3 is the drive – 1 x 10 vs. 2 x 9 vs. 2 x 8, respectively.
+Talon 2’s direct-mount front derailleur maybe a little more goof-proof and slightly lighter than the traditional tube-mounted type found on Talon 3, but both systems shift smoothly and efficiently.

 Amazingly, these super-economical bikes include fairly advanced, feature-rich frames.
 Giant’s ALLUX 6061 aluminum alloy provides optimal strength-to-weight, and its proprietary tubing shapes eliminate extra frame material and welds, resulting in a lightweight, simple and strong frame.

 Giant has optimized the Talon frame geometry to produce a very comfortable and efficient ride.
 A low standover height will be appreciated by fledgling and more diminutive dirt riders, and mounts for two water bottles will give the option to ride without a hydration reservoir on your back.
 Talon models use a threaded bottom bracket – good news for garage bike mechanics who might want to perform crank maintenance work or swap out gearing.

-Pros and Cons
+Giant Talon Pros & Cons

-- Suspension fork included
+- 100 mm Suspension fork

-- Non-tubeless tires on Talon 3 may be problematic in thorny areas
+- non-tubeless tires on Talon 3 may be problematic in thorny areas

 - Lower-priced mountain bikes tend to weigh more than their pricier counterparts

-If you’re looking for MTB options for a new or novice dirt rider, you’ll be hard pressed to find better performing and more economical picks than the Talon line.
+If you’re looking for MTB options for a new or novice dirt rider, you’ll be hard-pressed to find better performing and more economical picks than the Talon line.
 For anything less than extreme mountain biking, Talon is a great choice that will satisfy riders for many miles and smiles.

-Aspiring dirt riders now can tool up with a modern 27.5-inch wheeled bike produced with leading technologies and the experience of one of the biggest mountain bike players on the planet – Giant.
+Aspiring dirt riders now can tool up with a modern 27.5-inch-wheeled bike produced with leading technologies and the experience of one of the biggest mountain bike players on the planet – Giant.
 However, you can also go for the more capable 29″ wheels if you wish.

-Talon 2, with its 2 x 9 drive, clutch-style rear derailleur and knobby Ardent tubeless tires is your pick for more aggressive XC riding and rougher terrain.
-Or, save significant dough by choosing Talon 3 – it boasts the same Suntour 100 mm suspension fork as Talon 2, and is otherwise spec’ed to reliably take on any XC terrain, trails or roads.
+Talon 2, with its 2 x 9 drive, clutch-style rear derailleur, and knobby Ardent tubeless tires is your pick for more aggressive XC riding and rougher terrain.
+Or, save significant dough by choosing Talon 3 – it boasts similar (yet slightly weaker) components to Talon 2, and is otherwise specced to reliably take on any XC terrain, trails, or roads.